everaustralia/article-2020-q4/README.md

 <p>Follow the below steps to generate your article </p>

 1. Create your blog article.
 1. Browse for the '[container.html](https://github.com/everaustralia/article-2020-q4/blob/main/container.html)' on github.
-Copy and paste the entire snippet.
-  1. Take note of the comments inside the container
+Copy and paste the entire snippet. <br>Take note of the comments inside the container.
+You will need to paste your blocks
 1.